tsender/eecs545_artificial_curiosity/README.md

     docker build -t <username>/tensorflow:latest-gpu .

 Note 1: This dockerfile includes openCV and you may want to lower the number of threads to use so it doesn't use all of your CPU power when building.

 Note 2: I (Ted) will be running this exact dockerfile.
 If you need additional dependencies, let me know so I can add them.

 # How to run the code with the shell script
 Place the provided sample shell script in the SAME level as this project folder on your system.
+Then, run the docker file with

+    sh run_tf_docker_sample.sh eecs545_artificial_curiosity

-Then, run the docker file with `sh run_tf_docker_sample.sh eecs545_artificial_curiosity`.
-The shell script handles volume mapping for various directories.
+The shell script is configured to handle volume mapping for various directories.
 Depending on your system, you may need to remove/add some volumes.